 Weapons in The Division 2 have changed significantly since the original game.
 Exotics, classes, talents, and even the way grenades work are all brand-new.
 So we’ve compiled this guide to explain how weapons work in The Division 2.
-We’ll continue updating it as we learn more, but here’s the official rundown for now.
+First, a look at all of the Division 2 exotic weapons!

 Main Weapon Types